 Growth & Expansion

-I’ve got some big ideas on how to grow this brand well beyond a Slack community.
+I’ve got some big ideas on how to grow this brand well beyond a community.
 Think about how perfectly books, courses, and workshops play into the institute metaphor.
 I plan to expand the brand properties over time and continue providing more value to community members.

 The community has been very well received and the channels are buzzing with incredible conversations.
 We’ve even attracted some notable influencers you might recognize!
 Check out the website